Notes on the Geography of Nigeria: Oshogbo

 Islam was already here and could take care of itself in the upcoming contest, largely because Islam didn't object to polygamy.
 This mosque is at Odeomu, 20 miles shy of Oshogbo.

-European civilization came, too, first with establishment of British rule in the 1890s and in 1905 with a narrow-gauge railroad from Lagos.
+European civilization came with British rule in the 1890s and in 1905 with a narrow-gauge railroad from Lagos.
 The missionaries liked the convenience of the railroad but complained that the trains were "followed by the advent of representatives of the principal Lagos trading firms, whose influence has not been altogether on the side of righteousness."
 Any doubts about what they mean?
-They're thinking about rum and gin but don't want to even speak those words.

 See Proceedings of the Church Missionary Society, 1907-1908, p.
 30.